loicdtx/blog/_posts/2017-07-08-geopackage.md

 ## Python

-Fiona is probably the most pythonic library for reading and writing geospatial vector data, and that's what I will use in the example below.
-When using fiona, you have to work with dictionary representations of your features and these can be written to geospatial files almost as easily as it would be to write a string to a text file.
+`fiona` is probably the most pythonic library for reading and writing geospatial vector data, and that's what I will use in the example below.
+When using `fiona`, you have to work with dictionary representations of your features and these can be written to geospatial files almost as easily as it would be to write a string to a text file.
 [OGR](http://gdal.org/1.11/ogr/) is obviously the workhorse that enables reading from and writing to the different vector formats.
-Note that fiona is not the only way to read and write geospatial vector data; geopandas is a very interesting project as well which can do as much with a slightly different data structure and philosophy.
-But we'll stick to fiona here.
+Note that `fiona` is not the only way to read and write geospatial vector data; `geopandas` is a very interesting project as well which can do as much with a slightly different data structure and philosophy.
+But we'll stick to `fiona` here.

-> Note: fiona may come in the form of a binary wheel when installed with pip.
+> Note: `fiona` may come in the form of a binary wheel when installed with pip.
 This means that it comes with its own version of gdal/OGR, to which it is statically linked.
-Unfortunately the binaries that come with the current fiona version (1.7.7) do not include the geopackage driver.
-It might therefore be necessary to install fiona from source in order to allow it to dynamically link to your system gdal.
+Unfortunately the binaries that come with the current `fiona` version (1.7.7) do not include the geopackage driver.
+It might therefore be necessary to install `fiona` from source in order to allow it to dynamically link to your system gdal.
 Don't freak out, this is actually pretty easy, just run `pip install -I fiona --no-binary fiona` and you will be good to go.

 The code below queries the coordinates of some cities where I've lived (I admit selecting only those with a non ambiguous name, ... no spaces, accents or dashes), builds the features and writes them to a geopackage file.